AutoCAD

 Pros and Cons

 The Fillet and Chamfer commands can benefit from the repeat character; however, the Multiple option, introduced in AutoCAD 2004, offers two improvements.
-First, the user can press to exit the command.
-Second, a single Undo command reverses all fillets or chamfers performed with the macro.
-These enhancements often make the new option preferable over the previous methods.
+First, the user can press The Multiple Choice

 The Fillet and Chamfer buttons could be edited so that the macros would look as follows: